elsantiF/orbis/docs/guide.md

 ### Annotations or Attributes

+> [!CAUTION]
-> :warning: This is under construction, name and syntax may change
+> This is under construction, name and syntax may change

 Annotations are a way to add metadata to the code, they are similar to C# attributes or Rust's attributes.